NetCleans products are not used by Turkey

 We are proud of what we do

 We are immensely proud of what we do.
 For twelve years we have successfully worked to stop child sexual abuse, and developed world leading technical solutions to detect, track and block child sexual abuse material.
-Parallel to delivering NetClean ProActive and Whitebox to companies and the public sector in over 150 countries across the world, we have also developed one of the world’s best investigations tools for images and films.
-That tool we provide pro bono to over 3000 law enforcement agencies across that world that work with child sexual abuse investigations.
+Parallel to delivering NetClean ProActive and Whitebox to companies and the public sector in over 110 countries across the world, we have also developed one of the world’s best investigations tools for analyzing images and films (now in our sister company Griffeye).
 We are one of the initiators of Project VIC, with the aim to give law enforcement agencies the tools to collaborate across nations and borders, to be able to identify and rescue children that have been sexually abused.
 We work every day to make a difference in the work, and we will continue to stand for that in the future.